azoth-lang/azoth.language.reference/src/open-questions.md

 This section documents some open questions in the design of Azoth.

-## User Defined Conversion Syntax

-The syntax for declaring user defined conversions as not be specified.

 ## Java-style Inner Classes

 In Java, an inner class as an implicit reference to the outer class.
 In C# that isn't needed,